 Following the year end the group has continued to trade well.
 The group has invested more into all sites for continued improvement to the final material.
-The Group is currently operating efficiently through the increasing pressure from the current economic climate with increased Energy and Fuel costs.
-Despite this the Director is of the opinion that the Group will continue to maintain its trading position and grow.
+The Group is currently operating efficiently through the increasing pressure from the current economic climate with increased energy and fuel and wages costs and a downturn in building trade and cement demand Despite this the Director is of the opinion that the Group will continue to maintain its trading position and grow.
 The Group companies will continue to grow with adequate profitability as demand for SRF and other alternative fuels continues to increase.
 All profits are reinvested back into the business to enable its continuing growth.